arsalanyavari/jcal-rs/README.md

 $ sdate -g 1404/01/01   # convert 1404/01/01 to 2025/03/21
 $ sdate -j 2025/12/31   # convert 2025/12/31 to 1404/10/10
 $ sdate -h              # sdate help
+$ sstat /path/to file   # show the stats of file
+$ sstat -h              # sstat help
 ```

 ## Contributing
 Feel free to contribute!
 If you like this project, giving it a star 🌟 would make me happy and might motivate me to improve the code even further.

 - Fork and Develop : Feel free to fork the repository and make your changes.
 If you think your changes are useful, submit a pull request so I can review and merge them into this codebase.
-- Report Issues : If you notice any bugs or have suggestions for improvements, [open an issue](https://github.com/arsalanyavari/jcal-rs/issues/new).
+- Report Issues : If you notice any bugs or have suggestions for improvements, [open an issue](https://github.com/arsalanyavari/scal/issues/new).
 Your feedback is valuable!

 `Every little contribution helps, and I appreciate your support.`